dijkstracula/smrt/report/notes.md

 We are interested in correctness at this point; we will discuss possible ways to reason about performance in the future work section.

+(Exokernelian approach: "library hardware", lol?
+Is this anything)

+(Different specifications for different drive constraints?
+What if we never actually cared about data loss?)

 ## Dafny

 Dafny is cool!